epfl-ada/ada-2023-project-team0110/README.md

 **Predicting commercial success of a movie.**
 First, we analyzed how various predictors influence revenue.
 To quantify the linear relationship between a continuous variable and the dependent variable, we employed the `Pearson correlation coefficient`, also reporting the respective p-values.

-We opted for a simple `linear regression` model to predict revenue, selecting this predictor due to its enhanced explainability.
+We opted for a simple `ridge regression` model to predict revenue, selecting this predictor due to its enhanced explainability.

 ## Setup
 Create a virtual environment: